SASSA Older Persons Grant South Africa – 2026 Complete Guide

 SASSA Older Persons Grant

-REQUIREMENTS FOR THE SASSA OLDER PERSONS GRANT
+WHO QUALIFIES FOR THE SASSA OLDER PERSONS GRANT?

 • You must be a South African Citizen, a Permanent Resident or a Refugee